Oxford Divorce Attorneys & Divorce Lawyers

 Our Oxford divorce lawyer is currently offering a flat fee for a non-contested divorce in Talladega or Calhoun County.

-- $290 for uncontested divorces without children
+- $390 for simple uncontested divorces without children

-- $390 for uncontested divorces with children
+- $490 for simple uncontested divorces with children

-To start the process for an uncontested divorce you should fill out a questionnaire on our website (clicking on the Take Action button to the right of page) or contact us to email or mail you one.
+To start the process for an uncontested divorce you should fill out a questionnaire on our website or contact us to email or mail you one.
 It is not usually necessary to meet in one of our offices and there should not be any hearings once it is filed due to an agreement already being executed.
 However, our Oxford divorce attorney will be happy to speak to you over the phone the same day you call or set up an appointment in one of our offices, if necessary.

-Cheap Divorce in Oxford
+Divorce Attorneys in Oxford AL

 To get an uncontested divorce in Oxford, both parties must be in complete agreement and willing to sign all of the divorce paperwork that we prepare.
 The papers we prepare include a settlement agreement, which can be as simple as you keep your property and they keep theirs or can address such things as joint property distribution, custody, and child support.
 As long as both of you are in agreement and willing to sign paperwork and return it to us to file electronically, then you can get an uncontested divorce in Oxford and never have to go to Court or take a day off work.
 You can get your divorce decree finalized by just signing and executing paperwork and getting it back to our office.